New Jersey Eviction Notice Templates (8)

 Step 2 – Complete and Serve Notice to Quit

-If a tenant does not stop their non-compliance, or in instances where such notice is not required (as described above), the landlord can serve them with a notice to quit.
-The notice to quit informs the tenant that their rental agreement will be terminated and gives them a date by which they must move out to avoid being evicted.
+If a tenant does not stop their non-compliance, or in instances where such notice is not required, the landlord can serve them with a Notice to Quit.

-The landlord must deliver the notice by certified mail or personally serve it on the tenant (or family member who is over fourteen (14) years of age).
+The landlord must deliver the notice by certified mail or personally serve it on the tenant (or family member who is over 14 years of age).

 Step 3 – File Complaint and Summons